 A ventricular septal defect (VSD) is a hole in the wall between the ventricles, the two lower chambers of the heart.
-The board-certified and fellowship-trained cardiothoracic surgeons at Norton Children’s Heart Institute typically use surgery to repair VSDs if they do not close on their own, are too large, related symptoms are hard to control with medicines, or your child isn’t growing.
+The board-certified and fellowship-trained cardiothoracic surgeons at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, typically perform a VSD repair with surgery if it does not close on its own, is too large, related symptoms are hard to control with medicines, or the child isn’t growing.

 Interventional cardiologists may be able to repair less complex VSDs by using a catheter to implant an FDA-approved device to close the hole.

 The interventional cardiologists at Norton Children’s Heart Institute will thread the catheter — a thin tube — through a large blood vessel until the catheter reaches the heart.
 The interventional cardiologist will place the closure device in the precise location to repair the VSD.

 VSD Repair With Open Heart Surgery